Issues Common Among Men Who Experience Same-Sex Attraction

 General Anxiety

 • Feeling anxious or worried and having difficulty controlling the worry.
-This might be about one specific thing or about a number of different concerns.

 • Feeling restless, keyed up, or on edge.